Skip to main content

 Learning Objective

-By the end of this guide, you'll know how to navigate the centralized Contacts section, filter and organize contacts, edit contact information, use lifecycle statuses, perform bulk actions, and leverage the company panel for efficient lead management.
+By the end of this guide, you'll know how to navigate the centralized Contacts section, filter and organize contacts, edit contact information, use lifecycle statuses, perform bulk actions, and use the associated company field for efficient lead management.

 Why This Matters